 Beta blockers are a first-line treatment for high blood pressure and are also added in to other classes of blood pressure treatment if the single drug alone does not control blood pressure.
 However, beta-blockers (eg acebutolol, atenolol, bisoprolol, celiprolol, carvedolol, labetalol, metoprolol, nadolol, nebivolol, oxprenolol, pindolol, propranolol, timolol) are less commonly used to treat high blood pressure now that more effective treatments, with fewer side effects, are available.

-The exact way in which they lower blood pressure is not fully understood but is thought to result from a combination of actions which:
+The exact way in which beta blockers lower a high blood pressure is not fully understood but is thought to result from a combination of actions which: